freitaucher/reinforcement_learning/README.md

 where the arrow shows to the step with the maximal q-value from the current position.
 Thickness and darkness of the arrow scales with the amplitude of the q-value.

 Note, there are closed regions which do not possess exit.
 If the mover pops there and follows the qtable, it will move there forever, i.e. will get "arrested".
 Just to avoid such arrests, the episode is cancelled after maximal reasonable number of moves.
-In this case $20\times 20=400$.
+In this case it is $ 20\times 20=400$.